14Richa/testga/README.md

 ## Content

-This repo consist of multiple test github actions.
+This repo contain of multiple test github actions.